 mind maps allow me to combine productivity with a need to slow down and create something with care and beauty.

-I most often use mind-map brainstorming when I need to integrate information that doesn’t necessarily mesh well (for example, the paper prompt that asked me to explore how Cognitive Behavioral Therapy and Native American Sweat Lodges might intersect) or when my paper topic is a Case Study and I need to brainstorm diagnosis and treatment plans before drafting my paper.
-Mindmapping helps identify themes and commonalities in a way that typical paper drafting doesn’t.
+I most often use mind-map brainstorming when I need to integrate information that doesn’t necessarily mesh well (for example, a paper prompt that asked me to explore how Standard Medicine and Indigenous Therapies intersect and diverge) or when my paper topic is a Case Study and I need to brainstorm diagnosis and treatment plans before drafting my paper.
+Mindmapping helps identify themes and commonalities in a way that a typical paper draft doesn’t.
 As you draw connections between ideas and concepts that interact, the structure of your mind map begins to inform your main points, and how you’ll discuss themes, commonalities, and differences.

-Mindmapping helps locate themes and identify commonalities in a way that typical paper drafting doesn’t.
+Mindmapping helps locate themes and identify connections in a way that typical paper drafting doesn’t.

 Using Mind Maps to Outline a Paper when an Instructor’s Assignment is Vague

 Often a teacher’s prompts are so clear you can use the instructions as your paper’s outline, but sometimes a teacher’s assignments can be very vague.
 Mind maps help me figure out what I think about a topic- and as I begin to plot my thoughts on a page, lots of bubbles around one idea or lots of lines connecting back to one point often inform what concept I eventually turn into a thesis and main points.
 Here’s an example of a mind map for a paper I felt really at a loss on how to start: a research paper for a counseling class in seminary about “who or what God is and how he or she relates to humans”.

 “lots of bubbles around one idea or lots of lines connecting back to one point often inform what concept I eventually turn into a thesis and main points”